What to Expect From FX Energy

 Last quarter, non-GAAP EPS came in at $0.00.
 GAAP EPS of $0.28 for Q1 were 100% higher than the prior-year quarter's $0.14 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 88.3%, much better than the prior-year quarter.
-Operating margin was -42.5%, much worse than the prior-year quarter.
-Net margin was -4.4%, much better than the prior-year quarter.
+For the preceding quarter, gross margin was 82.4%, 490 basis points worse than the prior-year quarter.
+Operating margin was 8.4%, 440 basis points better than the prior-year quarter.
+Net margin was 171.1%, 7,970 basis points better than the prior-year quarter.

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 120 members out of 137 rating the stock outperform, and 17 members rating it underperform.
-Among 21 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 18 give FX Energy a green thumbs-up, and three give it a red thumbs-down.
+The stock has a three-star rating (out of five) at Motley Fool CAPS, with 127 members out of 145 rating the stock outperform, and 18 members rating it underperform.
+Among 17 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 15 give FX Energy a green thumbs-up, and two give it a red thumbs-down.

 - Add FX Energy to My Watchlist.

-The article What to Expect from FX Energy originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
+The article What to Expect From FX Energy originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.